 TWITTER:

 It’s November, which means #NationalInjuryPreventionDay is only 18 days away!
-This year, @archildrensIPC has chosen to recognize how to prepare baby for an injury-free life.
+This year, @archildrensIPC has chosen to talk about how to prepare baby for an injury-free life.
 Join in to raise awareness by wearing green on Nov.
 18, & sharing how to practice infant safety!

-ACH is gearing up for #NationalInjuryPreventionDay by providing 200 families with new born babies safety products to #PrepareBabyForAnInjuryFreeLife.
-Join in to raise awareness by wearing green on Nov.
-18 & letting your community know how you support kids being #InjuryFree!

-#NationalInjuryPreventionDay is a week away! @archildrensIPC is excited to provide up to 200 families with new born babies safety products to help their babies start a safe life.
-Follow along on their account to receive baby safety facts and advice on how to keep baby #InjuryFree

 #DYK: according to CDC, there are about 3,500 sleep-related deaths among babies in the U.S. each year?
 This #NationalInjuryPreventionDay, ACH is dedicated to educating about safe sleep & injury among infants.
 Join in by wearing green on Nov.
 18th! #PrepareBabyForAnInjuryFreeLife

-Tomorrow is #NationalInjuryPreventionDay!
-Ready to show your support for injury prevention awareness?
-Participate by wearing green & following along with @archildrensIPC as they take part in a Twitter chat with @injuryfreekids to answer questions about safe sleep for baby & more!

 SAVE THE DATE! #NationalInjuryPreventionDay is on November 18th, & Arkansas Children’s is ready to talk safe sleep & infant injury prevention.
 Join in to raise awareness by wearing green & letting your community know how you plan to #PrepareBabyForAnInjuryFreeLife! @archildrenipc

+ACH is gearing up for #NationalInjuryPreventionDay by providing 200 families with new born babies safety products to #PrepareBabyForAnInjuryFreeLife.
+Join in to raise awareness by wearing green on Nov.
+18 & letting your community know how you support kids being #BeInjuryFree!

 Did you know this baby safety fact [use one or more baby safety fact graphics for posting]?
 This #NationalInjuryPreventionDay, be a #ChampionforInjuryPrevention and join @archildrensIPC as they share tips and facts on how you and your community can prepare baby to #BeInjuryFree

+#NationalInjuryPreventionDay is a week away! @archildrensIPC is excited to help babies start a safe life by following ABCs of safe sleep.
+Always Alone, on their Back, and in a Crib.
+Follow along on their account to receive baby safety facts and advice on how to help baby #BeInjuryFree

 #NationalInjuryPreventionDay is around the corner on Nov.
 18 & Arkansas Children’s is excited to announce the theme #PreparingBabiesForAnInjuryFreeLife.
 Join in to raise awareness by wearing green & following @archildrensIPC all month long for content related to infant safety!

+Tomorrow is #NationalInjuryPreventionDay!
+Ready to show your support for injury prevention awareness?
+Participate by wearing green & following along with @archildrensIPC as they take part in a Twitter chat with @injuryfreekids to answer questions about safe sleep for baby & more!

 FACEBOOK: